Nebula-Block-Data/docs/Object_Storage/Tutorials/LinuxMac.md

 You can also see your bucket in the UI by clicking View on your deployment, then the Buckets tab, the clicking the bucket row (see the above screenshot example)

-    v.
-Download an object
+5. Download an object

 ```bash
 s3cmd get s3://<bucket_name>/<object_name> <local_file_path>
 ```

-It should look like this:
+Example:

 ```bash
 user@server ~ % s3cmd get s3://test-bucket-2000/uploaded_test_file.txt download.txt